Jeya Anandakumar

 akhilan@uoregon.edu

-Dr. Akhila Nekkanti came to the Prevention Science doctoral program with a B.S. in Neuroscience and is currently studying under the mentorship of Dr. Elizabeth Skowron in the Family Biobehavioral Health Lab.
+Dr. Akhila Nekkanti came to the Prevention Science doctoral program with a B.S. in Neuroscience and studied under the mentorship of Dr. Elizabeth Skowron in the Family Biobehavioral Health Lab.
 Her doctoral research examined the impacts of early adversity on children’s executive functioning capacities and resting-state neural activity.
 Her long-term goal is to delineate the type and extent of environmental enrichment necessary for enhancing lasting change in self-regulatory capacity in children facing early caregiving adversity and trauma.
+Dr. Nekkanti is currently the Associate Director, Center for Innovation and Research on Choice-filled Lives.

 Clare McCann